 - Stenting.
 Placement of a rigid tube (stent) in the natural connection between the body's main artery (aorta) and pulmonary artery (ductus arteriosus) lets blood move to the lungs.

 - Shunting.
 Creating a bypass (shunt) from the main blood vessel leading out of the heart (aorta) to the pulmonary arteries allows for adequate blood flow to the lungs.
 This procedure may be needed in the first few days of life to increase blood flow to the lungs.
 However, babies usually outgrow this shunt within a few months.
 An example of such a procedure is the Blalock-Taussig shunt procedure.

 Later surgical procedures

 - One and one-half ventricle repair.
-In this procedure, the surgeon connects the superior vena cava to the pulmonary artery (Bidirectional Glenn).
-This can be the final procedure if the right ventricle in your baby's heart is big enough and will not require the Fontan procedure.
+In this procedure, the surgeon connects the superior vena cava to the pulmonary artery (bidirectional Glenn).
+Then the surgeon creates a connection from the right lower heart chamber (right ventricle) to the pulmonary artery.
+This can be the final procedure if the right ventricle in a baby's heart is big enough and will not require the Fontan procedure.
 This approach reduces the likelihood of the long-term issues that can occur with the Fontan procedure.

 - Hybrid procedures.
 Hybrid procedures are surgical and catheter procedures that are done at the same time, sometimes without the use of the heart-lung machine.

 After treatment, babies with pulmonary atresia should have regular checkups, ideally with a pediatric heart doctor (pediatric cardiologist).
 Due to advances in treatment and technology, many people with pulmonary atresia with intact ventricular septum (PA/IVS) survive into adulthood.
 Adult patients with PA/IVS should be followed by a cardiologist with specialized training in adult congenital heart disease.